pythonXadds/CornishBeaver/about.md

 title: About
 ---

-This is my little space on the interweb, where I can post anything really.
-I shouldn't bother reading.
+This is my little space on the innerweb, where I can post anything really.
+I shouldn't bother reading if I were you.